fusion-energy/paramak/README.md

 # Paramak

-The Paramak python package allows rapid production of 3D CAD models of fusion reactors.
-The purpose of the Paramak is to provide geometry for parametric studies.
-The paramak can create geometry in standard CAD formats such as STP, STL and Brep.
+Paramak python package allows rapid production of 3D CAD models and neutronics models of fusion reactors.
+The purpose of Paramak is to provide geometry for parametric studies.
+Paramak can create geometry in standard CAD formats such as STP, STL, BRep, HTML and DAGMC h5m.

 :point_right: [Documentation](https://paramak.readthedocs.io)